 - (a) there are high and non-transitory barriers to market entry; - (b) there is no tendency towards competition behind such barriers; and - (c) ex post control by competition rules is insufficient to address market failures.
+At this scope the TRA will take into account number of conditions including - the degree of generalisation of non-competitive behaviour - the degree of difficulty involved in addressing non-competitive behaviour - the degree of risk that non-competitive behaviour might result in irreparable damage in related or connected markets - the need for regulatory intervention to ensure the development of effective competition in the long run

-If any one of these 3 criteria is no longer satisfied in a market, ex ante regulation may be removed in the course of a market review and the ex post competition framework relied on to address anti-competitive behaviour in the market.
+The three-criteria test is cumulative in its application.
+That means that if any one of the three criteria is no longer satisfied in a market, ex-ante regulation may be removed in the course of a market review and, in that circumstance, the ex post competition framework will be relied on to address anti-competitive behaviour in the market.